 Saturn glows steadily in the south-southwest at nightfall.
 Antares, less bright, twinkles 12° to Saturn's lower right.
-Saturn is currently retrograde
+Saturn is currently moving

 Uranus in Aries is hidden in the glow of dawn.

 Distant Neptune can be found among the background stars of Pisces.